-3.1 Data sample: the Portuguese RBSOs
+3.1.
+Data sample: the Portuguese RBSOs

 The analysis uses a self-collected dataset composed of the known population of RBSOs created in Portugal until 2007, totalling 327 firms.
-Although there is not, in the literature, a single definition of the concept of academic or research-based spin-offs, it is possible to describe them as firms whose creation is based on the formal and/or informal transfer of knowledge or technology generated in public research organisations (Djokovic and Souitaris, 2008; Mustar et al., 2006; Pirnay et al 2003).
-For this study we considered firms created by entrepreneurs who have some stable connection with a university or other research institution - such as faculty members, researchers and graduate students - and who are applying knowledge obtained or technology developed as part of their research activity; and firms created by external entrepreneurs based on the transfer of technology developed by a research organisation increase in the 1990s, effectively taking off in the 2000s: 54.1% were created after 2000 (Figure
+RBSOs are defined as firms created by entrepreneurs who have some stable connection with a university or other research institution - such as faculty members, researchers and graduate students - and who are applying knowledge obtained or technology developed as part of their activity; and firms created by external entrepreneurs based on the transfer of technology developed by a research organisation.